sameer-kumar-sahu/PowerBI-Dashboard-Olist-Ecommerce-Sales/README.md

 ### Dataset Link :https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce

-## 🔍 Project Summary

-This Power BI dashboard helps a Brazilian e-commerce platform uncover key business insights across sales, product categories, payments and customer satisfaction.
-By analyzing sales trends, customer reviews, and fulfillment data, the company can identify top-performing areas and improvement opportunities.
-The report highlights issues like delayed deliveries and low customer satisfaction, enabling data-driven actions to enhance service quality and operational efficiency.
+📊 Project Overview

+This project is an end-to-end data analysis of the Brazilian e-commerce dataset (Olist), aiming to extract meaningful business insights using SQL and Power BI.
+The dataset contains customer order data including payments, product categories, seller info, customer reviews, and delivery performance.

+The final outcome is a multi-page interactive Power BI dashboard that presents deep insights into sales trends, product performance, seller analysis, and customer satisfaction.

 ## 📌 Problem Statement